HPCE/hpce-2018-cw1/readme.md

 may come out faster or slower, depending on your machine).
 This is a rendering of the [Julia set](https://en.wikipedia.org/wiki/Julia_set).

+_*Note* : Most terminals allow you to recalle previous commands by using the "up" key._

 At this point you may wish to play around with the parameters:

     bin/julia -help

-**Note* : if you want to kill the application, then the standard console command is Control+c_
+_*Note* : if you want to kill the application, then the standard console command is Control+c_

 For example, you can make it show an animation: